 Phone: Residents are responsible for their own phone hook-up and service payments in the units.

-Residence Life Staff: A Resident Assistant will be assigned to manage and live in the Commons/Student Houses area.
+Residence Life Staff: A Graduate Assistant will be assigned to manage and live in the Commons/Student Houses area.
 All questions and concerns can be addressed with this staff member.

 Smoking: Smoking is prohibited in all units.

 Space Heaters: Space Heaters are not permitted.
-Space heaters issued by the University may be used in emergencies and with special permission from Housing & Residence Life.
-In the case of heating emergencies, contact the Resident Assistant or the Housing Maintenance Office to obtain a University-issued space heater.
+Space heaters issued by the University may be used in emergencies and with special permission from Housing & Student Life.
+In the case of heating emergencies, contact the Resident Assistant or the Maintenance Office to obtain a University-issued space heater.

 Student Handbook: Residents of the Commons/Student Houses are expected to abide by all policies outlined in the West Liberty University Handbook and all other written policies (including the Residential Living Standards) unless an exception or change to a policy has been printed in this document.